GSA/fpki-guides/_announcements-archive/04_chrome_ballot_193.md

 navtitle: TLS Certificate Lifetime Impact
 title: TLS Certificate Lifetime Requirement
 pubDate: May 10, 2018
+archDate: October 21, 2019
-collection: announcements
+collection: announcements-archive
-permalink: announcements/tlslifetime/
+permalink: /announcements/archive/tlslifetime/
 description: Recent changes to Chrome could affect your agency.
 Chrome users may receive errors when browsing to government intranet websites and applications.
 Starting **March 1, 2018**, Chrome requires all TLS/SSL certificates to have a maximum lifetime of 825 days.
-You can mitigate the impact for government intranets, applications, and government-furnished equipment by using these procedures.<br><br>
+You can mitigate the impact for government intranets, applications, and government-furnished equipment by using these procedures.
 ---

+{% include alert-warning.html content="This announcement has been archived and is hosted solely for historical reference.
+It is no longer being updated or maintained." %}

 Recent changes to Chrome could affect your agency.
 Chrome now requires that TLS/SSL certificates issued on or after **March 1, 2018**, have a maximum lifetime of 825 days.
 Google is enforcing this change for Chrome as a result of the Certification Authority/Browser (CA/B) Forum's Ballot 193 to promote increased web security.<sup>[1](#1)</sup>